department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 - When referencing international time zones, use the time zone name for that country or the UTC (coordinated universal time) offset.
 (Example: Central European Time; Korea Standard Time; UTC +2)
 - In an application or tool that has a time stamp of a user's progress or saved work, show hours in their local time zone.
 - In body copy, write out ranges using sentence construction: We're open 9:00 a.m. to 6:00 p.m.
 ET, Monday through Friday.
-- Where space is limited, indicate ranges with the - hyphen and a space on either side.
+- Where space is limited, indicate ranges with the - hyphen without spaces on either side.
 Don't combine the hyphen with from/between sentence construction.

 <div class="do-dont">
 <div class="do-dont__do">